 You do not just go into settings and enable USB debugging android.
 Instead, the mode is under the Developer Options menu, and it is hidden by default.
 So you cannot go and activate the option in a straightforward way.

 However, to activate it, at first you will need to go to the settings.
 After that, you will need to scroll down and enter into the About Phone option.
 Again you have to scroll down and until you get to see the Build Number option.
 Now simply tap on the option multiple times until you get to see a message that says you are now a developer.

 Now go back to the settings page again and scroll down to the bottom from where you have accessed the About Phone option.
 And you will find the developer options.
 In some devices, you will need to go to the System menu from settings and then go to the Developers Option.
 Then you will need to enter the menu.

 Now you have to start looking for the USB debugging mode under the Debugging header.
 Then simply activate it and confirm the Android’s warranty and you are all done.
 This will enable USB debugging android.
 Now in order to use the option, simply connect your device to into your PC using a USB cable

 Also, when you do so, you will get to see a prompt on your phone asking if you want to authorize the USB Debugging option for the computer or not.
 This is a security feature which is designed to keep your device safe from attacks.
 So make sure to trust your computer before using it.
 Also, in case if you ever accept a prompt for a device by mistake.
 Then you can simply select the Revoke USB debugging authorizations, and it will reset all the trusted computers.

 So that was all for your question that says how to Enable USB Debugging on Android.
 I hope this has cleared all your doubts.
 In the end, I would tell you, no matter if you are a frequent or rare user of USB debugging.
 Make it disabled only for your own good.

-Anyway, if you have any more questions to ask, then do feel free to comment below and I will surely help you out.
+Anyway, if you have any more questions to ask, then do feel free to comment below and We will surely help you out.